Mark your 2023 calendars for these Meet & Greet Author Events!

-The Norridgewock Historical Society holds open meetings at 6:30 pm on the 4th Wednesday of the month, April to November.
+The Norridgewock Historical Society holds open meetings at 6:30 pm on the 4th Wednesday of the month during the season.

 The Museum is located at 11 Mercer Rd, (No mail delivery) Norridgewock, Maine